 This is a basic, classic sauce that every fish and seafood cook should have under his or her belt.
 It is a variation on a sauce veloute (Vel-oo-TAY), which is an enriched roux.

 Sounding too French?
-Bear with me, as this is a quick and easy -- and delicious -- sauce for simply prepared fish.
-This recipe serves 4.
+Don't let that scare you off.
+This is a quick and easy -- and delicious -- sauce for simply prepared fish.

 - 2 tablespoons flour

 - 2 tablespoons butter (or oil)

 - When you have finished pan-frying or sauteing your fish or seafood, add 2 more tablespoons of whatever oil or butter you cooked the fish with, scraping any browned bits off the bottom of the pan with a wooden spoon.